 Nearby bays to explore

-Whether you’re looking for an active watersports scene or a tranquil, secluded cove to moor your boat or have a quiet picnic, there Purbeck’s coastline has a diverse range of bays to explore.
+Whether you’re looking for an active watersports scene or a tranquil, secluded cove to moor your boat or have a quiet picnic, the Purbeck coastline has a diverse range of bays to explore.

 - Chapman’s Pool – A more remote bay that is a bit of a walk to get to, but is a perfect place to picnic and watch the world and boats go by

-- Lulworth Cove – With the village facilities of West Lulworth on its doorstep, Lulworth Cove is a lovely spot for a ramble and picnic, or for a more active way of exploring the area Lulworth Outdoors offers a range of both land and water activities
+- Lulworth Cove – With the village facilities of West Lulworth on its doorstep, Lulworth Cove is a lovely spot for a ramble and picnic, or for a more active way of exploring the area, Lulworth Outdoors offers a range of both land and water-based activities

 - Man O’ War Bay – A pleasant walk from Lulworth Cove, this small bay is right next to Durdle Door – one of the Jurassic Coast’s most iconic landforms

-- Worbarrow Bay – The unspoilt Worbarrow Bay is great for a day of hiking and historical exploration, with access to the Lulworth Ranges and South West Coast Path, as well as the now abandoned Tyneham village
+- Worbarrow Bay – The unspoilt Worbarrow Bay is great for a day of hiking and historical exploration, with access to the Lulworth Ranges and the South West Coast Path, as well as the now-abandoned Tyneham village